sebuelias/CS50_Notes/Week 3 - Algorithms/notes.md

 * Insertion Sort
 * Merge Sort

 These algorithms have pros and cons.
-Some are faster, some more complex, etc. They each also have a worst-case and best-case scenario, this is respectively known as **Big O Notation** and **Big Omega Notation** in computer science.
+Some are faster, some more complex, etc. They each also have a worst-case and best-case scenario, this is respectively known as **Big O Notation** O(variable) and **Big Omega Notation** Ω(variable) in computer science.

+* O/Ω(1), which is constant resources used no matter the data-set size
+* O/Ω(log n), moves at the logarithmic value of the variable
+* O/Ω(n), moves at the rate of the variable
+* O/Ω(n log n), moves at the variable times it's logarithmic value
+* O/Ω(n^2), moves at the variable times itself

+It's possible to go n^3 and so forth, if the algorithm is truly that complicated, but that's something rarely used.
+In a realistic setting, a notation less than O/Ω(n) occurs since it's saying the algorithm is complete at a rate less than it's variable value.
+You'll see O/Ω(1) when the same value is printed out, no matter the variable; and O/Ω(log n) is used in binary search since the n value always decreases by half.

+## Computational Complexity